webrcade/webrcade-docs/docs/feeds/resources/inetarchive.md

 ![](../../assets/images/feed/inetarchive/view-iso-contents.png){: style="padding:5px 15px;" class="center zoomD"}

-* Select a file within the ISO and copy its link address (See screenshot below).<br><br>In this particular case, the link being copied is for the excellent NES homebrew game, "Super Uwol!" by the Mojon Twins.<br><br>It is also worth noting that in this particular case, the Internet Archive did not provide an opportunity to descend into the .zip file (a "`View Contents`" link was not provided, which would have been preferrable).
+* Select a file within the ISO and copy its link address (See screenshot below).<br><br>In this particular case, the link being copied is for the excellent NES homebrew game, "Super Uwol!" by the Mojon Twins.<br><br>It is also worth noting that in this particular case, the Internet Archive did not provide an opportunity to descend into the .zip file (a "`View Contents`" link was not provided, which would have been preferable).

 ![](../../assets/images/feed/inetarchive/copy-link.png){: style="padding:5px 15px;" class="center zoomD"}